20 people found this helpful

 - 1 tablespoon of lemon juice or white vinegar

-3. How to clean aluminium outdoor furniture
+3. How to clean aluminium garden furniture and accessories

 What you’ll need